Echodarius/Chain_reaction_game/README.md

 * Implement Minimax strategy for the bot.

 ### Minimax
-* The heuristic strategy is from [Brilliant](https://brilliant.org/wiki/chain-reaction-game/)
+* The heuristic strategy is modified from [Brilliant](https://brilliant.org/wiki/chain-reaction-game/)

 ### QuickSort
 * Partition : 3-way partition